Lewis and Clark's Columbia River

 Click image to enlarge

 Port Kelley and Spring Gulch Creek.
-Downstream view of the Port Kelley, with Spring Gulch drainage visible on the left bank (v-shape valley), as seen from Washington State Highway 730, south of Wallula Junction.
+View of Port Kelley with Spring Gulch drainage visible (v-shape valley), as seen from Washington State Highway 730, south of Wallula Junction.
 Image taken September 25, 2005.

 Spring Gulch ...

 Port Kelley and Spring Gulch Creek, Washington, are located within the upstream end of the Wallula Gap, just south of the confluence of the Walla Walla River with the Columbia River.
 Port Kelley is at Columbia River Mile (RM) 312, and Spring Gulch is at RM 311.
-The Twin Sisters basalt feature is just upstream.
+The Twin Sisters basalt feature is just over one mile upstream and Juniper Canyon is seven miles downstream.
 McNary Dam and Umatilla, Oregon are approximately 20 miles downstream, and Richland, Washington and the Yakima River are approximately 20 miles upstream.

 Image, 2005, Spring Gulch, click to enlarge